jrkerr2/scrape-1234/README.md

 - Comment inserts are not working yet; delete will be added later
 - main.handlebars not engaging (?)
 - redirect from scrape intermittently fails
-- no indication to user that new articles are retrieved no that new articles are not available
+- no indication to user that new articles are retrieved nor that new articles are not available

 ## Requirements met
 - scrape headlines from external soure (*)